enze-chen/enze-chen.github.io/resources.markdown

 That's not to say there aren't any available resources (there are many, in fact!), but rather they might not be easy to find.
 Therefore, I have tried to compile a list of MSE educational resources—very broadly defined—that are mostly freely available online (legally!) in some format.
 All rights belong to their respective owners.
-These materials are geared toward teaching and learning, with the aim of making MSE education _more equitable and accessible for all_.
+These materials are geared toward teaching and learning, with the aim of making MSE education _more equitable, accessible, and fun for all_.
-I believe these resources can <span style="font-weight:500">benefit students</span> who are interested in learning a new topic <span style="font-weight:500">and instructors</span> who are looking for inspiration from peers.
+These resources can <span style="font-weight:500">benefit students</span> who are interested in learning a new topic <span style="font-weight:500">and instructors</span> who are looking for inspiration from peers.

 I hope we can make this page a centralized resource that supports our community! 💙

 ### Catalog